OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-21.md

 ## Judges 21:15

-The people grieved for Benjamin, because the Lord had made a gap in the tribes of Israel.
+The people mourned for Benjamin, as the Lord had allowed a void to occur among the tribes of Israel.

 ## Judges 21:16